CiscoSecurity/tr-05-module-maker/README.md

 ## Module Instance Properties

-In order to specify which endpoints of your relay SecureX Threat Response should send requests to, please, specify a list of Supported APIs and fill in description of each endpoint in Capabilities section.
+In order to specify which endpoints of your relay SecureX Threat Response should send requests to, please, tick the checkboxes of corresponding Supported APIs and fill in description of each endpoint in Capabilities section.

 If your integration requires authorization,